openethereum/openethereum.github.io/JSONRPC-parity_set-module.md

 ### parity_setChain

-Sets the network spec file Parity is using.
+Sets the network spec file the client is using.

 #### Parameters

-0. `String` - Chain spec name, one of: "foundation", "ropsten", "morden", "kovan", "classic", "dev", "expanse", "musicoin" or a filename.
+0. `String` - Chain spec name, one of the [chain presets](Chain-specification#Chain-presets-available) or a filename.

 ```js
 params: ["foundation"]